A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Introduction

+Reliable segmentation of oncological PET images is required for tasks such as PET-based radiotherapy planning and quantification of radiomic and volumetric features from PET images \citep{zaidi2009molecular,jha2017,cook2018challenges,mena201718f}.
+However, tumor segmentation in PET is challenging for several reasons such as partial-volume effects (PVEs), system noise, and large variabilities in the shape, texture, and location of tumors \citep{foster2014}.
+Tumor segmentation can be performed by having trained readers delineate the tumors manually.
+However, manual delineation is both labor- and time-intensive, and suffers from intra- and inter-reader variability \citep{foster2014}.
+To address these issues, computer-aided segmentation methods have been developed.
+These include methods based on thresholding, region growing, boundary detection, and stochastic modeling \citep{foster2014,SridharSUV,KassSnake,layer2015pet}.
+However, these methods suffer from limitations, such as requiring user inputs, sensitivity to model assumptions \citep{belhassen2010novel}, and limited ability to account for PVEs.
+Learning-based methods \citep{blanc2018automatic,zhao2018tumor} have been developed to address these issues.
+While these methods have demonstrated promise, they typically require manual delineations for training, which are likely affected by PVEs.
+Thus, accounting for PVEs remains an important challenge in accurate delineation of PET images.
 The PVEs in PET arise from two sources, namely the limited spatial resolution of PET system and the finite voxel size in the reconstructed image \citep{soret2007}.
 The limited spatial resolution leads to blurred tumor boundaries.
 The finite voxel size results in voxels containing a mixture of tumor and normal tissue.
 This phenomenon is referred to as tissue-fraction effects (TFEs) \citep{rousset2007partial}.
 A recently developed deep-learning (DL)-based technique \citep{leung2020physics} has attempted to account for PVEs arising due to the low system resolution.
 However, this method is not able to account for the TFEs.
-This shortcoming arises because this method, similar to most conventional segmentation methods, is not designed or trained to model TFEs.
+This shortcoming arises because this method, similar to conventional classification-based segmentation methods, is not designed or trained to model TFEs.
 Instead, this method is designed and trained on the task of classifying each voxel in an image as belonging to a single region.
-Note that while these methods can output a probabilistic measure of a voxel belonging to a region, that probability is unrelated to TFEs.
+Note that while these learning-based methods can output a probabilistic measure of a voxel belonging to a region, that probability is unrelated to TFEs.
 Similarly, other probabilistic techniques, such as simultaneous truth and performance level estimation (STAPLE) technique \citep{dewalle2015staple}, can yield a probabilistic estimate of the true segmentation.
 However, again, this probabilistic estimate has no relation to TFEs.
 Fuzzy PET segmentation methods have attempted to account for TFEs by assigning different fuzzy levels to voxels that are partially occupied by the tumor \citep{hatt2007fuzzy,hatt2009fuzzy}.
 However, the goal of these methods is not to directly estimate the tumor-fraction volume within each voxel.
 Thus, they are not able to explicitly model TFEs.